wp-plugins/comment-signature/Readme.txt

 * Each comment will be added with signature at the bottom of comment.
 * If user not registered, no signature will be added.
 * All signatures have been <code>.
-* Now user can able to set the URL size in setting page.
+* User can able to set the URL size in setting page.
-* Now user can able to select the font color in setting page.
+* User can able to select the font color in setting page.
+* User can add horizontal line separation width [New - 2.1]
+* User can add the margin for horizontal line to override the theme CSS [New - 2.1]

 For more information : http://buffercode.com/project/comment-signature/

+v 2.1

+* User can add horizontal line separation width
+* User can add the margin for horizontal line to override the theme CSS

 v 2.0